sitrox/workhorse/FAQ.md

 RAILS_ENV=production bin/workhorse.rb start
 ```

+## I'm getting "No live threads left.
+Deadlock?" exceptions

+Make sure the Worker is logging somewhere and check the logs.
+Typically there is
+an underlying error that leads to the exception, e.g. missing migration in
+production mode.

 ## Why does workhorse not support timeouts?

 Generic timeout implementations are [a dangerous thing](http://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/) in Ruby.
 This is why we decided against providing this feature in Workhorse and recommend to implement the timeouts inside of your jobs - i.e. via network timeouts.